livewire/livewire/README.md

 * Minor?
 New features or significant API additions
 * Major?
 Breaking changes and big strategy changes

-> Important Note: All "major" versions will be tagged alongside Laravel's major version release schedule (every 6 months).
-That does not mean Livewire will release a major version every 6 months, just that when it DOES release a major version, it will coincide with a Laravel release.
+> Important Note: All "major" versions will be tagged alongside Laravel's major version release schedule (every year).
+That does not mean Livewire will release a major version every year, just that when it DOES release a major version, it will coincide with a Laravel release.

 ## Roadmap
 * Add `wire:append` for appending DOM changes rather than replacing them